yuzhengcuhk/videoSE-public/README.md

 This code is just a proof-of-concept meant for performance testing of our framework ONLY.
 It is full of security vulnerabilities that facilitate testing, debugging, and performance measurements.
 In any real-world deployment, these vulnerabilities can be easily exploited to leak all user inputs.

+This work started when the authors are very junior...

 ## Acknowledgement
 Code: [opensse-schemes](https://github.com/OpenSSE/opensse-schemes), [deephash](https://github.com/yuanli2333/Hadamard-Matrix-for-hashing)